jewelsofthought/neshama/site/personal/socio_political.md

 tags:
   - story
 date: 2001-02-08T00:19:23.458Z
-modified: 2022-02-08T00:19:23.458Z
+modified: 2023-04-20T00:19:23.458Z
+stars: "***"
 ---

 ## 1. Sabbath

 I became aware of the fact the Muslims celebrate their Sabbath on a Friday, the Jews on a Saturday and the Christians on a Sunday.
 This is a manifestation of the separation that exists between these three great religions–for they cannot even pray together.
 I would wish for them all to celebrate their Sabbath on the same day, but being realistic about the chances of them all three agreeing to one of the days, I propose instead to have three days of prayer, to include them all.
-Those who wish to participate could either go—hopefully they will be invited and welcome—to a mosque on the Friday, a Synagogue on the Saturday and a church on the Sunday or they can just celebrate in a temple of their own for all three days.
+Those who wish to participate could either go—hopefully they will be invited and welcome—to a mosque on the Friday, a synagogue on the Saturday and a church on the Sunday or they can just celebrate in a temple of their own for all three days.
 The idea is for us all to pray together.
 I could even propose a fourth day, a day of dancing and singing and being together as people, in love and faith – a day to let off steam.

 For the killing must stop.
 Whatever we are or are not doing, we have to stop killing one another.
 We will never convince the military-industrial machine to stop making guns; so we have to stop using them, stop believing that they will solve any problems.
 If one man has a gun and your answer to that is to obtain a gun yourself, you have just doubled the potential for violence.

 ## 2. Poverty

 Two stories I read on the way back from Virginia, after writing this test for my security professional certification, both from the Sun magazine.
 The one is about someone who works for a charity and is being hosted by a family in Albania, where he is helping the charity to distribute food and gifts.
-The mother, Vera, living in the poverty of the place, and needing help, for she has a large lump behind her ear, plies him with gifts (once again the strange affluence of poverty – where the impoverished give gifts with such ease, and the wealthy, being hosted by her – have no presents or gifts.
+The mother, Vera, living in the poverty of the place, and needing help, for she has a large lump behind her ear, plies him with gifts (once again the strange affluence of poverty – where the impoverished give gifts with such ease, and the wealthy, being hosted by her, have no presents or gifts.
 In the end he leaves, feeling guilty, remembering all the people he has left in similar situations all over the world.
 And ends up with:

 <blockquote>
 “But the cost of my escape is great.
 While avoiding brutal truth and gruelling need, I also miss out on the possibility of a profound happiness that’s available only if everyone shares in it.
 Maybe I could still find that happiness if I give myself to others in a way I have never before.
 I want to live differently.
 I want to live so I can see, so I can look into the eyes of the beggar crumpled on the street in New Delhi or Cape Town.
 And so Vera can look into mine.”